 The C-HR's cockpit may be a standout among its competitors, which Toyota says include the Juke, the Honda HR-V, and the Mazda CX-3.
 (We might also add the Jeep Renegade or the Kia Niro.)
 The center stack is particularly interesting; Toyota calls the surround that groups the touchscreen and other controls a MeZONE.
 Minus the cloying marketing-speak, it's an interesting approach that isolates secondary controls in one area.

 The C-HR's crossover vibe stops with its tall ride height.
-The 2.0-liter inline-4 is just slow, even in the Sport driving mode that gives the continuously variable transmission 7 simulated gear ratios and tightens the steering.
-The weight of 3,300 pounds is just too much for 144 hp and 140 lb-ft of torque to move expeditiously.
-Note that the C-HR sends its power to the front wheels only, with no all-wheel drive option in the U.S., though it's offered in Europe and Japan.
+The 2.0-liter inline-4 is just slow, even in the Sport driving mode that gives the continuously variable transmission seven simulated gear ratios and tightens the steering.
+The weight of 3,300 pounds is just too much for 144 horsepower and 140 pound-feet of torque to move expeditiously.
+Note that the C-HR sends its power to the front wheels only, with no all-wheel-drive option in the U.S., though it's offered in Europe and Japan.